AmeerD/AmeerD.github.io/_pages/reading.md

 * The Defector, Chris Hadfield

 ## On my Watchlist
+* One Hundred Years of Solitude, Gabriel García Márquez
+* In Praise of Shadows, Junichiro Tanizaki
 * All That Glitters: A Story of Friendship, Fraud, and Fine Art, Orlando Whitfield
 * Creation Lake, Rachel Kushner
 * A Gentleman and a Thief: The Daring Jewel Heists of a Jazz Age Rogue, Dean Jobb